-pisound is compatible with virtually all Linux distributions and software as it comes with an ALSA audio and MIDI driver integrated in mainline Raspbian Linux kernel (ver.
+Pisound is compatible with virtually all Linux distributions and software as it comes with an ALSA audio and MIDI driver integrated into mainline Raspbian Linux kernel (ver.
 4.4.27+).
-The support driver for pisound consists of two pieces - the Linux kernel module and user-space pisound-btn daemon.
+The support driver for Pisound consists of two pieces - the Linux kernel module and user-space pisound-btn daemon.

 Installing The Driver

 To install the user-space button daemon and enable Pisound, run the below commands in a terminal.

 wget http://blokas.io/pisound/install-pisound.sh -O install-pisound.sh chmod +x install-pisound.sh ./install-pisound.sh